aless80/Zero-Waste-Locator/README.md

 Set up a Google Maps API key for using it on a server.
 This can be used for geocoding from the server backend through [npm-geocoder](https://www.npmjs.com/package/node-geocoder).
 See the [backend/server.js](backend/server.js) file.

-I will soon clean up things and give both options to the user.
+I will soon(-ish) clean up things and give both options to the user.

 <!--
 npm i --save-dev babel-cli babel-preset-env